Mampenda/Programming-Languages/Java/WILDCARDS.md

 (Collection<? extends T> coll) {/* CODE */ }
 ```

-A type variable can extend multiple interfaces, but only one class becasue Java doesn't support multiple inheritance for classes "extends" behaves like "extends" for the first bound, but like "implemets" for the rest
+A type variable can extend multiple interfaces, but only one class becasue Java doesn't support multiple inheritance for classes. `extends` behaves like `extends` for the first bound, but like `implemets` for the rest

 ```java
 public static <S extends Readable & Closeable, T extends Appendable & Closeable>